CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 Therefore, you may be wondering, that I surely would have met with the Limoncello or at the very least had heard of it???

 To think that I thought I had such sophisticated knowledge of most Italian classics.
 This was a naive experience that had marked me for life.
 In a somewhat indirect way, it had brought my (at the time) snobby self down a few notches.
-This eventually paid big dividends going forward ;o) I 'm a changed woman ;o)
+This eventually paid big dividends going forward ;o) I'm a changed person ;o)

 This little occurrence only begged the question:

-What did I really experience while travelling on the Amalfi coast?
+What did I really experience while traveling on the Amalfi coast?

 I must have been in some sort of bubble not to have discovered this magically flavoured liquor.